Reflecting Upon Irreducible Mind

 Ratings are actually quite problematic.

-The best thing is, perhaps, to describe our view, both in criticism and
+The best thing is, perhaps, to describe our view, both in criticism

-rate system, though.
+this rate system, though.
 It has some advantages, but also problems.
 Besides

 the problems of rating per se, we have the extra problem that, at Amazon.com,

 we can only give 1 star or 2, 3, 4, or 5.
-We cannot give 0 stars, and we
+We cannot give 0 stars, and

-cannot give half stars or 3 stars and a half.
+we cannot give half stars or 3 stars and a half.
 This worsens

 the problem of rating, that is already problematic per se, IMHO.